Ronak-59/Whistle-dApp/Readme.md

-# Whistle - A decentralised app for Wistleblowers developed as a part of EthIndia 2018 Hackathon at Bangaluru, India.
+# Whistle - A decentralised app for Whistleblowers developed as a part of EthIndia 2018 Hackathon at Bangaluru, India.

 ## Describe your project name.
 WHAT ARE YOU CALLING IT?